Scenarios of cloning MBR to GPT disk

 Given these differences, many users have been blocked in their attempts to migrate old MBR disk to a GPT disk.
 At this stage, the most common solution seems to be partition style conversion - you need to convert GPT to MBR leaving disk space beyond 2TB unusable.
-And since the conversion requires you to delete all existing volumes, you can obviously not convert the source MBR disk to GPT.
+And since the conversion requires you to delete all existing volumes, you cannot convert the source MBR disk to GPT obviously.

 Therefore, you may wonder whether it is possible to clone MBR to GPT directly.
 This not only allows you to enjoy the benefits of GPT, but also eliminates the hassle of reinstallation or conversion.
 Two birds with one stone.

-Fortunately, the answer is YES, but only if you use reliable cloning tools.
+Fortunately, the answer is YES, but only if you use a reliable cloning tool.

 Powerful software to clone from MBR to GPT and vice versa

-Not only the partition style, it is also smart in terms of disk size.
+It is smart in terms of disk size.
 In default mode, it copies only used data and makes it possible to clone larger drive to smaller drive.
-If your GPT disk is larger, it also enables you to copy every bit of data sector-by-sector, or edit partition size to make full use of disk space.
+If your GPT disk is larger, it also enables you to copy every bit of data with the "Sector by sector clone" function.